duziem/duziem/README.md

 - 🤔 I’m looking for help with ...
 - ⚡ Fun fact:
 -->
-I am Full stack developer leveraging on several technologies to build optimized web applications and mobile applications that run smoothly and perform efficiently.
+I am a Full stack developer leveraging on several technologies to build optimized web applications and mobile applications that run smoothly and perform efficiently.
 I am proficient in several frameworks and technologies.
 You can catch me anytime hanging at **stackoverflow, dev.to, medium, Github--obviously**
 - ✨ check out my profile @ https://duziem.github.io
 - 💬 Ask me about anything.
 I try to keep an open mind and i'm generous with info